BlenderNeko/ComfyUI-docs/docs/Contributing Documentation/Writing Style Guide.md

 - Avoid product placements, i.e. unnecessarily promoting specific models.
 Keep content neutral where possible.
 - Avoid technical explanations about the mathematical/algorithmic implementation of a feature if there is a simpler way to explain it.
 - Avoid repetition of large portions of text.
 Simply explain it once, and from then on refer to that explanation.

+# Screenshot Guidelines

+Individual nodes shall be captured using the [Workflow SVG script](https://github.com/pythongosssss/ComfyUI-Custom-Scripts/tree/main), and sliced to a width of 400 pixels.
+These nodes shall be of the default width and using the default dark mode theme.

+Images displaying example workflows shall clearly display the nodes in question and contain the workflow as part of their meta-data such that users can easily access the workflows.
+Workflows shall not be presented to users in the form of a json file, or as output images of a prompt.